 Running costs are a significant part of owning a van, so a good balance between performance and efficiency is required.
 Fortunately, the MAN TGE uses the same 2.0 TDI diesels as the VW Crafter, so there are three single-turbo engines and the twin-turbodiesel at the top of the range, all of which offer competitive fuel economy and feature stop-start as standard.

 Power outputs range through 101bhp, 120bhp and 138bhp for the standard diesel, and 175bhp for the twin-turbodiesel.
-While MAN doesn't quote official MPG figures just yet, these engines in the Crafter deliver some of the best economy of any large van.
+These engines in the Crafter deliver some of the best economy of any large van.
 That's thanks in part to the lightweight construction that goes into the van, while the engine features direct injection to boost efficiency.
 These units also use SCR catalytic technology to help reduce emissions, so there's an 18 litre AdBlue tank to go along with the standard 75 litre fuel tank.

 Service intervals for the TGE are competitive, while MAN prides itself in offering the same 24/7 breakdown and maintenance service on the TGE as you would get on one of its trucks.
 That means your van should be off the road for as short a time as possible when being serviced – indeed some outlets are trialling a system where operators are given a courtesy vehicle if their van is off the road for as little as two hours - while a fleet of MAN experts is designed to get drivers moving in the unfortunate event of a breakdown.